TansanSui-H2CO3/tech_blog_h2co3/_posts/2021-02-04-how-to-post-with-jekyll.md

 ---

 # {{ page.title }}
+{{ page.date }}
 ## Introduction
-Jekyll is one of the template which can be used in GitHub.io.
+Jekyll is one of the template which can be used in GitHub.io, and this tech blog is also structured with jekyll.

 ## Folder Structure
 ```